top of page

 Partner Visas: Relationship-Based Migration Pathway

-If you are in a genuine relationship with an Australian citizen or permanent resident, you may be eligible for a partner visa, which is a strong option for those not pursuing skilled or sponsored pathways.
+If you are in a genuine relationship with an Australian citizen or permanent resident, a partner visa may be an option.

 Visa types: